Script to check links on a web page

 Checking broken links is essential to maintain a site, for both users and search engines.
 All broken links must be removed as well redirects updated, whether they are external or internal to the site, for the good image of the site, and for a better ranking on search engines.

-In addition, this open source program is easy to modify thanks to the Scriptol or PHP source code.
-It works with PHP 5 and virtually all operating systems and models of computers.
+In addition, this open source program is easy to modify thanks to the Scriptol or PHP or JavaScript source code.
+It works with virtually all operating systems.

 The script in command line can be executed by the Scriptol PHP compiler: